TateTaylorOH/Canis-Hysteria/README.md

 **Curing the Affliction**

 A short quest has been added to allow you to cure your non-Companion lycanthropy.
 You can start the quest by reading the book *Taxonomy of Lycanthrope Diseases*.
-You can find a copy in Kodlak's room in Jorrvaskr.
+You can find a copy in Kodlak's room in Jorrvaskr as well as randomly throughout the world.

 ![](https://raw.githubusercontent.com/TateTaylorUSA/TateTaylorUSA/master/assets/images/canis%20hysteria/WWLoreBook.png)